Territorial Army (Malaysia): Establishment of the Territorial Army of Malaya

 As the Malayan Emergency entered its final phase, the Home Guard was deemed surplus to requirements in its original form.
 However, many volunteers wished to continue serving the nation.
 In response, the Territorial Army Ordinance 1958 was passed and came into effect on 1 June 1958, officially establishing the Territorial Army of Malaya, known in Malay as Askar Wataniah Malaya and later Askar Wataniah Malaysia when Malaysia was formed in 1963, when it merged with corresponding organizations in Sarawak and British North Borneo.
 The name was chosen as a tribute to the wartime Askar Melayu Setia and Wataniah Pahang guerrilla groups of the Second World War.
 In honour of this, 1 June is marked as Territorial Army Day to mark the anniversary of this service.

 Initial recruitment was drawn primarily from former Home Guard personnel.
-Due to its limited resources and infrastructure, the Territorial Army could not yet cover the entire country, and as a result, the Home Guard continued to function in certain regions, albeit in a support capacity to civil police.
+Because of its limited resources and infrastructure, the Territorial Army could not yet cover the entire country, and as a result, the Home Guard continued to function in certain regions, albeit in a support capacity to civil police.
 Eventually, this evolved into the Malaysia Volunteers Corps Department (RELA), which now operates under the Ministry of Home Affairs and supports both the Royal Malaysia Police and the Malaysian Armed Forces.

 At its inception, the Territorial Army consisted of only two components: the Technical Reserve Force and the Infantry Reserve Force.
 The Specialist Reserve Force was later added to the TA in 1977.
 By 1965, the Territorial Army included four infantry battalions, four technical support squadrons, one materiel squadron, and one military police unit.
 Between the 1960s and 1970s, an additional twelve militia units were raised, named according to their regions, and were incorporated under the Territorial Army's administration.

 From 1963 to 1965, the TA of Malaysia included in its ranks elements of the Singapore Volunteer Corps, which would later form part of the basis of the future Singapore Armed Forces and the SAF Volunteer Corps.